Scaling limits for the critical Fortuin-Kastelyn model on a random planar map II: local estimates and empty reduced word exponent: Introduction

 \subsection{Outline}

 The remainder of this article is structured as follows.
-In Section~\ref{sec-J^H-local}, we will use the bivariate local limit theorem of~\cite{doney-bivariate} to prove various ``local" estimates for the pairs $(J_m^H,L_m^H)$ of~\eqref{eqn-J^H-def}.
+In Section~\ref{sec-J^H-local}, we will use the bivariate local limit theorem of~\cite{doney-bivariate} to prove various local estimates for the pairs $(J_m^H,L_m^H)$ of~\eqref{eqn-J^H-def}.
 The times $J_m^H$ are especially useful because each $X(-J_m^H ,-1)$ contains no flexible orders; and because the law of the pair $(J_1^H , L_1^H)$ is in the normal domain of attraction for a bivariate stable law (see Lemma~\ref{prop-J^H-law} below).

 In Section~\ref{sec-no-order-local}, we will use the results of Sections~\ref{sec-J^H-local} to obtain local estimates for the probability that the reduced word $X(1,n)$ contains no orders and a particular number of burgers of each type.
-Some of the more technical arguments needed for the proofs in this section are relegated to Appendix~\ref{sec-endpoint-reg}.
 From these estimates we will deduce Theorem~\ref{thm-local-conv}.

 In Section~\ref{sec-few-order-local}, we will use the estimates of Sections~\ref{sec-J^H-local} and~\ref{sec-no-order-local} to obtain estimates for the probability that a word has few orders and approximately a given number of burgers of each type.
 These estimates will be used in the proof of the upper bound in Theorem~\ref{thm-empty-prob} as well as in~\cite{gms-burger-finite}.